agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

 <pre>
   vbatch_xs, vbatch_ys = sess.run([imageBatch, labelBatch])
 </pre>
 to use the training images for validation.
-You will see that the accuracy rises significantly above 50%. which is wrong.
-This shows the importance of using a separe set of images for validation.
+You will see that the accuracy rises significantly above 50%, which is misleading: this demonstrating the importance of using a separate set of images for validation of the model.
 <li> Add more classes.
 Work out how to draw different shapes using the matplotliub script, and adjust the training script to be able to train a network with more classes.
 </ul>
 </body>